ThioJoe/FastSigCheck/README.md

 - `0`: The file is signed and the signature is valid.
 - `1`: The file is not signed.
 - `2`: The file's signature is invalid or other signature-related errors occurred.
-- `3`: An unsupported error occurred during the verification process.
+- `3`: A result signifying the file type or signature is not supported by the API in some way.
 - `-1`: Usage error or unexpected system-level error.

 ## Usage